cristianoliveira/aerospace-marks/README.md

 # aerospace-marks

-An extension to manage marks on windows in [AeroSpace WM](https://github.com/nikitabobko/AeroSpace).
+An window marks extension for [AeroSpace WM](https://github.com/nikitabobko/AeroSpace) add custom marks to windows and use them to set focus or summon to the current workspace.

 **Beta**: I use this daily, but it's still a work in progress.
 Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-marks/issues) section.